Fishing

 R.N.P.S was known as ‘Harry Tate’s Navy’.

-again expansion, but with general contraction ever since.
-This has partly been
+was again expansion, but with general contraction ever since.
+This has partly

-through European countries gaining control over their own Exclusive Economic
+been through European countries gaining control over their own Exclusive

-Zones, an invention of the United Nations.
-The three so-called ‘Cod Wars’
+Economic Zones, an invention of the United Nations.
+The three so-called ‘Cod

-between 1958 and 1976 whereby Britain’s Royal Navy unsuccessfully disputed
+Wars’ between 1958 and 1976 whereby Britain’s Royal Navy unsuccessfully

 E.E.Z.s have not prevented over-fishing though and falling stocks have brought